heickrd/heickrd.github.io/ROSinstall.md

 ```
 sudo apt install python3-colcon-common-extensions
 ```
-You are now done with the last of the necessary installations, but here are a few more install pakcages that you may find useful.
+You are now done with the last of the necessary installations, but here are a few more install pakcages that you may find useful.<br>
 Git:
 ```
 sudo apt install git-all